-The Company's workflow solutions offer value to all of the constituents in the healthcare delivery process by enabling them to simultaneously access and utilize Streamline Health's advanced technological workflow applications to process information, on a realtime basis from virtually any location, including the Physician's desktop, using web-based technology.
+The Company's workflow solutions offer value to all of the constituents in the healthcare delivery process by enabling them to simultaneously access and utilize Streamline Health's advanced technological workflow applications to process information, on a real-time basis from virtually any location, including the Physician's desktop, using web-based technology.
 Streamline Health's solutions integrate its own proprietary imaging platform, application workflow modules and image and web-enabling tools that allow for the seamless merger of "back office" functionality with existing Clinical and Financial Information Systems at the desktop.

 The Company offers its own document imaging/management infrastructure (Foundation Suite) that is built for high volume transaction processing and is specifically designed for the healthcare industry.
 In addition to providing access to information not previously available at the desktop, Streamline Health's applications fulfill the administrative and regulatory needs of the Health Information Management, Patient Financial Services and other hospital departments.
-Furthermore, these systems have been specifically designed to integrate with any Clinical Information System.
-For example, Streamline Health has integrated its products with selected systems from Siemens Medical Solutions USA Inc. (Siemens), Cerner Corporation, and IDX Information Systems Corporation (IDX) (now part of GE Medical see below) applications, thus enabling customers to use our solutions without the expense of replacing entire software systems to gain the software functionality.
+Furthermore, these systems have been specifically designed to integrate with other Clinical Information Systems.
+For example, Streamline Health has integrated its products with selected systems from Siemens Medical Solutions USA Inc. (Siemens), Cerner Corporation, and GE Medical Systems applications, (see below) thus enabling customers to use our solutions without the expense of replacing entire software systems to gain the benefits of our software functionality.
 By offering electronic access to all the patient information components of the medical record, this integration completes one of the most difficult tasks necessary to provide a true Electronic Medical Record.
 Streamline Health's systems deliver on-line enterprise wide access to fully updated patient information, which historically was maintained on a variety of media, including paper, magnetic disk, optical disk, and microfilm.